A Compositional Approach to Verifying Modular Robotic Systems: Case Study: Remote Inspection

-The overheads caused by using \gls{rml} monitors to perform \gls{rv} of our contracts are slight.
+Using \gls{rml} monitors for \gls{rv} of our contracts only causes slight overheads.
 We conducted an analysis of the overhead introduced by the presence of monitors in our case study.
 Following a similar approach to~\cite{DBLP:conf/taros/FerrandoC0AFM20}, first we timed our system patrolling its simulated environment without monitors to establish a baseline, then timed the system with the monitors.
 Fig.~\ref{fig:overhead1} shows the time required for the robot to visit all the waypoints and return to the exit, averaged over 30 runs.
 The baseline, without monitors, is shown in blue, while the scenario with ROSMonitoring's monitors performing runtime verification is shown in red.
 As it can be observed, the overhead introduced by the monitors is negligible.
 Fig.~\ref{fig:overhead2} provides a more detailed view, showing the percentage overhead at waypoint (relative to the baseline execution without the monitors).
 Further experiments on the overhead of ROSMonitoring are presented in~\cite{DBLP:conf/taros/FerrandoC0AFM20}, where the overhead of \gls{rml} monitors in ROSMonitoring was analysed.
 This analysis empirically demonstrated that \gls{rml} monitors were introducing almost no overhead to the robotic system, as long as ROSMonitoring was used to detect failures and not to enforce correctness.

+Finally, thanks to the structure of the \gls{rml} terms that we synthesise, the \gls{rv} monitors operate in linear time (with respect to the length of the analysed trace).
+For more information about the time complexity of \gls{rml} monitoring, the reader can find additional details in~\cite{ANCONA2021102610}.